ampodo/E-commerce/README.md

 Redux state management tool used for this project.

-Search is available by naming.
+Searching is available by the name of the product.

 Fully responsive layout.